superhero-match/superhero-update-media/README.md

 Superhero Match is an open source dating app.

 ## superhero-update-media
-This micro-service is responsible for handling updating users profile pictures.
+This micro-service is responsible for handling updating user profile pictures.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.